-Boris Johnson is expected to make an announcement this week on pubs, cafes, restaurants and hotels – with their reopening in England an ambition from July 4 to start reviving the economy.
+Boris Johnson is expected to make an announcement next week on pubs, cafes, restaurants and hotels – with their reopening in England an ambition from July 4 to start reviving the economy.

-The result of the PM’s review is expected in the coming days, but the Chancellor strongly signalled it will allow the Government to ease the measure in England.
+The result of the PM’s review is expected this week but the Chancellor strongly signalled it will allow the Government to ease the measure in England.

 “The outcome of that review will be announced this week.
 Obviously that’s something that will make an enormous difference I think to many businesses who are keen to see a change,” he told reporters during a visit to shops in North Yorkshire.